KarrynS/coderefractor/README.md

 # 01 Homework Week 1: Code Refractor (HTML CSS GIT)

-In this this we are asked to refractor an existing webpage to make it accessible.
+In this task we are asked to refractor an existing webpage to make it accessible.

 Web accessibility is important for businesses as it ensures people with disabilities and/or socio-economic restrictions have access to their website.